• Drivers in the Military in Utah

 Driver License Renewal

-Military personnel whose Utah driver license expires while they are stationed outside of Utah may continue to use that license until up to 90 days after they are discharged, by which time they will need to file for an extension or renewal.
+Military personnel, their immediate family, and legal dependents with a Utah driver license that expires while stationed outside of Utah may continue to use that license until up to 90 days after the active duty member is discharged, by which time they will need to file for an extension or renewal.

 Military personnel from outside Utah who are temporarily stationed in Utah may use their valid out-of-state or out-of-country license to drive in Utah, and so may their dependents.